 - Monthly marketing subscriptions – website and video hosting, social media management tools, etc.

-- Campaigns – social media ads, Google AdWords, content creation
+- Campaigns – social media ads, Google Ads, content creation

 Where to Put Your Money